Design system

 02- Problem Statement

-• High development costs, as every new feature had to be built separately for each brand
+• High development costs: Every new feature was built separately for each brand.

 03- My Role & Responsibilities

-• Prototyping and Testing: Developing high-fidelity prototypes and conducting usability tests to validate design decisions.
+• Prototyping & Testing: Crafted high-fidelity prototypes; ran usability tests to validate design decisions.

 04- Research & Discovery